 Next, to reinforce what students have learned about gerunds, it’s time for a fun speaking activity.
-To begin, give students a few minutes to ask their partner about their hobbies.
+To begin, give students a few minutes to ask their partners about their hobbies.
 Be sure to model how to ask about someone’s hobbies and how to answer using gerunds.

-For example, you might ask students to ask their partner “What do you do in your spare time?”, and they might answer with sentences such as “I like playing the guitar.”, “I like reading books.”, etc.
+For example, you might ask students to ask their partner, “What do you do in your spare time?” and they might answer with sentences such as “I like playing the guitar.”, “I like reading books.”, etc.